fhdm-dev/scoppy/docs/wiki/fscope-500k.md

 </figure>

 ### Firmware Installation
+Erase all existing data from the Pico (or Pico W) flash by following the instructions here: [Erase Flash](../wiki/erase-flash)

+> Important.
+Failure to erase existing data from the flash storage may result in the FSCOPE-500K not working correctly or at all!

 Download and install the Scoppy FSCOPE firmware.
 Instructions are on the [Installation & Getting Started](../wiki/Installation-&-Getting-Started) page.